yanxon/thermal_expansion/README.md

 # Thermal Expansion Calculation with LAMMPS

-This repo provides an example of autamated thermal expansion calculations using LAMMPS.
-Zhou et. al. EAM potential for tungsten (W) is used.
+This repo provides an example of autamated thermal expansion calculations of periodic boundary condition bcc Tungsten (W) using LAMMPS.

+Zhou et. al. EAM potential for W is used.
+LAMMPS will perform [NPT](https://lammps.sandia.gov/doc/fix_nh.html) method (constant number of particles, pressure, and temperature).

+The python script is prepared to autamate NPT calculations at different temperatures.

 ## Dependencies
 Here are the software used: